William McKinley: Inauguration and appointments

 McKinley was sworn in as president on March 4, 1897, as his wife and mother looked on.
-The new president gave a lengthy inaugural address; he urged tariff reform and stated that the currency issue would have to await tariff legislation.
-He warned against foreign interventions, "We want no wars of conquest.
+He gave a lengthy inaugural address; he urged tariff reform and said the currency issue would have to await tariff legislation.
+He warned against foreign interventions: "We want no wars of conquest.
 We must avoid the temptation of territorial aggression."

 McKinley's most controversial Cabinet appointment was that of John Sherman as Secretary of State.
 Sherman had an outstanding reputation, but old age was fast reducing his abilities.
-McKinley needed to have Hanna appointed to the Senate, so Senator Sherman was moved up.
+McKinley needed Hanna appointed to the Senate, so Sherman was moved up.
 Sherman's mental faculties were decaying even in 1896; this was widely spoken of in political circles, but McKinley did not believe the rumors.
 Nevertheless, McKinley sent his cousin, William McKinley Osborne, to have dinner with the 73-year-old senator; he reported back that Sherman seemed as lucid as ever.
 McKinley wrote once the appointment was announced, "the stories regarding Senator Sherman's 'mental decay' are without foundation ...
 When I saw him last I was convinced both of his perfect health, physically and mentally, and that the prospects of life were remarkably good."